markchous/markchous/README.md

 # A little about me

 - 👋 Hi, I’m @markchous
-- 📫 How to reach me: sike
+- 📫 How to reach me: markhouston35@gmail.com
 - ⚡ Fun fact: I'm an avid cyclist turned triathlete.